 Sold online @ https://store.lifeeternal.org/products.asp?p=3730

 PS – My dad is Deacon Bill Crane in the Catholic Diocese of Joliet, Illinois.
-After prayer and guidance from the holy Father Hardon, my dad was inspired to establish the Holy Eucharist Apostolate on June 1, 1986, the feast of Corpus Christi.
+After prayer and guidance from Father Hardon, my dad was inspired to establish the Holy Eucharist Apostolate on June 1, 1986, the feast of Corpus Christi.
 The HEA seeks people to commit to adoring the Lord in-person, one hour a week for a brief period of six months.
 Often this becomes a good and longtime habit for those who make the commitment.
 The HEA also produces newsletters to educate, inspire and encourage its members.
 To join the HEA, please write to:

 Deacon Bill Crane